 - Online dating or romance scams – you sent money to someone who created a fake profile on a dating or social networking website.

 I sent money a few times to a scam.
-Can I file a petition for all of those transfers?
+Can I submit a claim for all of those transfers?

 Yes.
 If you sent multiple money transfers related to a scam, you can file claims for all the money transfers that occurred between January 1, 2004 and January 19, 2017.

 I don’t have my paperwork anymore.
-Can I still file a petition?
+Can I still submit a claim?

 Yes.
-If you were the victim of fraud and sent your money through Western Union, you should still file a claim, even if you don’t have paperwork related to your money transfer.
+If you sent money to a scammer via Western Union, file a claim, even if you don’t have paperwork related to your money transfer.
 You may still be eligible for a payment.

 Where can I get more information?